-Motor Vehicle Safety Inspection Trust Fund - to account for vehicle inspection fees for administration and operation of safety inspection programs by the Registry of Motor Vehicles.
+Motor Vehicle Safety Inspection Trust Fund - to account for motor vehicle inspection fees for administration and operation of safety inspection programs by the Registry of Motor Vehicles.

-The following funds have been enacted in legislation but were inactive in FY12 and are not presented in this report:
+The following funds have been enacted in legislation but were inactive in FY13 and are not presented in this report:

-Essential Community Provider Trust Fund - to account for transfers and interest; used for payments to acute care hospitals and community health centers, as defined in Chapter 58 of the Acts of 2006, Section 8.
+Essential Community Provider Trust Fund - to account for amounts appropriated for transfers and interest earned by the fund; used for payments to acute care hospitals and community health centers, as defined in Chapter 58 of the Acts of 2006, Section 8.